eastein/lidless/README.txt

 * CPython 2.6 or 2.7 (other pythons may work as well)
 * python-irclib

-You'll need a ZoneMinder server for this to be useful, although it may work with motion-jpeg http streams.
+You'll want a ZoneMinder server for this to be useful for a wide variety of camera streams, or if you have a motion jpeg http streaming camera, you will probably be able to use it directly.

 # Video Sources